cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 ##Considerations
 * B
 	* COAD
 	CO<sub>2</sub> retention may occur under the drapes.
-High-flow oxygen undedr the drapes may reduce this.
+High-flow oxygen under the drapes may reduce this.
 	* Ability to lie flat for up to 30 minutes
 * D
 	* **Axial length**